Rural Homes

 Warning Signs

-Warning signs of poor advice include immediate diagnosis of rising damp using only an electrical moisture meter, recommending chemical injection without investigating actual cause, suggesting cement render on old solid-walled buildings, and not asking about lifestyle factors, heating, or ventilation.
+Warning signs of poor advice include immediate diagnosis of rising damp using only an electrical moisture meter, recommending chemical injection without investigating the actual cause, suggesting cement render on old solid-walled buildings, and not asking about lifestyle factors, heating, or ventilation.

 High-pressure sales tactics or urgency, very cheap or free surveys followed by expensive treatment quotes, and inability to explain the actual cause of dampness all suggest problems.